dotnet/csharpstandard/standard/types.md

 ### §tuple-types-new-clause Tuple types

 A tuple type represents an ordered, fixed-length sequence of values with optional names and individual types.
-The number of elements in a tuple type is referred to as its ***arity***.
-A tuple type is written `(T1 I1, ..., Tn In)` with at least two elements, where the identifiers `I1...In` are optional ***tuple element names***.
+The number of elements in a tuple type is referred to as its ***arity***.A tuple type is written `(T1 I1, ..., Tn In)` with at least two elements, where the identifiers `I1...In` are optional ***tuple element names***.
 This syntax is shorthand for a type constructed with the types `T1...Tn` from `System.ValueTuple<...>`, which shall be a set of generic struct types capable of expressing every arity of tuple types.

 Element names within a tuple type shall be distinct.
 It is an error for an explicit tuple element name to be of the form `ItemX` where `X` is any sequence of non-`0`-initiated decimal digits that could represent the position of a tuple element, except as the name for that actual element.